On the density of sets of the Euclidean plane avoiding distance 1: Introduction

 This lower bound is claimed by Exoo and Ismailescu in the yet unpublished paper \cite{ExooIsmailescu} by constructing a $72$-vertices unit-distance graph of fractional chromatic number $\frac{382}{102}$.
-The best published bound is $\frac {76}{21}=3.619...$ and was obtained by Cranston and Rabern in \cite{chifR2}.
+The best published bound was $\frac {76}{21}=3.619...$ and was obtained in \cite{chifR2}.